 Don’t bottle up your feelings.
 Express your emotions.
 People will want to offer support.
-Try and accept and appreciate it.
+Try to accept and appreciate it.
 Talk things through with family and friends.
-Do not underestimate the fact that your family will experience similar feelings to yourself.
+Do not underestimate the fact that your family will experience similar feelings to you.
 Let them talk things through and express their own feelings.
-It’s amazing how talking things through can help people come to terms with matters.
+It’s amazing how talking about things can help people come to terms with matters.

-You may have regrets possibly even anger.
-You have to accept that you can’t change the past so do not worry or get upset about it.
+You may have regrets, possibly even anger.
+You have to accept that you can’t change the past and so you should try not to worry or get upset about it.
 However, remember that you can change the future.

 Your life may never be quite the same again as a result of what has happened and what you may be going through.
 This is something you have to accept.
 Try to think of this as an opportunity to make a fresh start in certain areas of your life.

-Sometimes when difficult things happen to us we have to dig deep into our resources and use inner qualities to pull us through.
-We have to believe in ourselves and show courage, strength, understanding, character and perhaps most of all love.
-Whatever works for you, try and draw on those qualities to help you through.
+Sometimes when difficult things happen to us we have to dig deep into our characters to pull us through.
+We have to believe in ourselves and show courage, strength, understanding and perhaps most of all love.
+Whatever works for you, try to draw on those qualities to help you through.

 Probate & Estate Specialists